bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 2) It doesn't look like a lot of code, however the code is quite sufisticated.

 3) There was a lot to take in that you couldn't dive in depth to why certain things are done.
 Need to accept thats just how its done.

+Day: module 3
+1) The assignment worked today on the first try

+2) How all the independent files come together to get the final product to work as intended.

+3) The most challenging part about today was following along there was a lot of code that refrencced different locations.
+It become confusing at times.